Artificial intelligence and elections: 2025 elections

-In the run up to the 2025 Canadian federal election, the use of AI tools is likely to figure prominently.
-India, Pakistan and Iran are all expected to make efforts to subvert the national vote using disinformation campaigns to deceive voters and sway diaspora communities.
+In the run-up to the 2025 Canadian federal election, the use of AI tools was expected to play a prominent role.
+India, Pakistan and Iran were all expected to make efforts to subvert the national vote using disinformation campaigns to deceive voters and sway diaspora communities.

-In a report by the Canadian Centre for Cyber Security called "Cyber Threats to Canada's Democratic Process: 2025 Update", it states that malicious actors including China and Russia: "are most likely to use generative Al as a means of creating and spreading disinformation, designed to sow division among Canadians and push narratives conducive to the interests of foreign states".
+In a report by the Canadian Centre for Cyber Security called "Cyber Threats to Canada's Democratic Process: 2025 Update", it states that malicious actors including China and Russia: "are most likely to use generative AI as a means of creating and spreading disinformation, designed to sow division among Canadians and push narratives conducive to the interests of foreign states".

 France

 2024 elections

-In the 2024 French legislative election, deepfake videos appeared claiming: i) That they showed the family of Marine le Pen.
+In the 2024 French legislative election, deepfake videos appeared claiming: That they showed the family of Marine le Pen.
 In the videos, young women, supposedly Le Pen's nieces, are seen skiing, dancing and at the beach "while making fun of France’s racial minorities": However, the family members don't exist.
-On social media there were over 2 million views. ii) In a video seen on social media, a deepfake video of a France24 broadcast appeared to report that the Ukrainian leadership had "tried to lure French president Emmanuel Macron to Ukraine to assassinate him and then blame his death on Russia".
+On social media there were over 2 million views.
+In a video seen on social media, a deepfake video of a France24 broadcast appeared to report that the Ukrainian leadership had "tried to lure French president Emmanuel Macron to Ukraine to assassinate him and then blame his death on Russia".